 4. Try Windex® or any ammonia-based household cleaner.

 Ammonia possesses properties that can kill little black ants quickly and even erase the pheromone trails they leave behind.
 These trails consist of organic compounds used by ants to communicate chemical messages that can affect their behavior or physiology.
 This explains why little black ants often travel along one and the same path, looking like an army marching off to a war zone.
 When the trail is disrupted and erased, ants by instinct will divert to a safer and less repulsive route.

 5. Give little black ants a sweet treat.

 Sounds ironic but this is an effective way to kill these little black ants slowly but surely.
 Syrup, jam or anything sweet placed in a small lid or plate will do the trick.
 Set this in a spot where you want the ants to converge and they’ll be swarming over this in no time.
 The main purpose of this is to gather the ants in one area if they’re spread across different locations in your home.
 Then you can replace the sweet stuff with ant bait.

-The Organic Ant Exterminator & Pest Control Guyspecializes in sugar ant organic pest control in the Oregon area.
+Ant & Garden Organic Pest Control in Beaverton specializes in sugar ant organic pest control in the Oregon area.
 Our proprietary ant bait stations work better than any other commercial product available so give us a call today and we guarantee to permanently put an end to those little black ants infesting your home!